-Brantford Power customers experienced an average outage duration of 0.29 hours (17.4 minutes) during 2017, representing a decrease in outage minutes compared to 2016 and less than the target value for the year.
-The main causes of the outages that lead to hours of interruption were defective equipment and foreign interference.
+Brantford Power customers experienced an average outage duration of 0.68 hours (40.8 minutes) during 2018, representing an increase in outage minutes compared to 2017 and a longer duration than the target for the year.
+The main causes of the outages that led to hours of interruption were adverse weather and defective equipment.
+Included in these statistics were outages caused by a flood in February 2018, during which a state of emergency was declared in Brantford.

-Compared to 2016, Brantford Power customers experienced a decrease in the average number of times that power was interrupted in 2017.
-On average, a customer experienced fewer than 2 interruptions during 2017 - higher than the target value for the year.
-The main causes were defective equipment and lightning.
+For the past three years, Brantford Power customers have experienced a decrease in the average number of times that power was interrupted.
+On average, a customer experienced less than 1 interruption during 2018 (0.89).
+Brantford Power's reliability statistics remain among the best in the province.
+The main causes of customer outages in 2018 were adverse weather and tree contact.